SAP-docs/abap-platform-trial-image/README.md

 docker run --stop-timeout 3600 -i --name a4h -h vhcala4hci -p 3200:3200 -p 3300:3300 -p 8443:8443 -p 30213:30213 -p 50000:50000 -p 50001:50001 sapse/abap-platform-trial:1909
 ```

-We start the container in interactive mode (*-i*) for being able to stop the system gracefully using the key stroke Ctrl-C. However, we also use the parameter `--stop-timeout` which cause that Docker will give HDB enough time to write its InMemory database onto disk upon shutdown request.
+We start the container in interactive mode (*-i*) for being able to stop the system gracefully using the key stroke Ctrl-C. However, we also use the parameter `--stop-timeout` which cause that Docker will give SAP HANA db (HDB) enough time to write its InMemory database onto disk upon shutdown request.

 We name the container *a4h* for easier reference in future commands.